 Faculty members at OMC are assigned to attend on the inpatient consult service on a weekly basis.
 Teaching rounds occur Monday through Friday afternoons and weekend mornings.
 These rounds are designed for education, presentation of new patients, and discussion of ongoing cases and treatment plans.

 The inpatient rotation focuses on inpatient management of T1DM, T2DM, and diabetes in pregnancy and also includes inpatient endocrine consultations.

 Weekend call responsibilities are shared between the fellow and the nurse practitioner on the diabetes management service.
 On-call fellows are given the post call Monday off.
 Holiday coverage is also split between the fellows.

 The majority of outpatient training occurs at OMC.
 Fellows have four longitudinal morning clinics for the entire academic year, except for the weeks that they are on-call where they have no outpatient responsibilities.
 In the outpatient clinics, fellows are responsible for the initial evaluation, diagnostic plan, and follow-up care of the patient under the supervision of the endocrinology faculty.
 These are designed to provide a longitudinal endocrine disease diagnosis and management experience throughout the academic year.

-Similar to the first year, the second year Endocrinology fellows spend 3 months (twelve 1 week blocks) performing inpatient consultations at OMC during their clinical training.
+Similar to the first year, the second year Endocrinology fellows spend 3 months (twelve to thirteen 1 week blocks) performing inpatient consultations at OMC during their clinical training.

 6 week rotations in subspecialty clinics vary and are designed to provide intensive outpatient training in the various endocrine subspecialties.
 Both first and second year fellows participate in: